shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 “Did you just try to howl?”
 His older brother laughed as he grabbed him by the legs and held him upside down.
 "You really suck at it."

-Huripka propped herself up on her elbows and turned her muzzle towards the moon. *AWOOOO!* "Injury!" *AWOOOOO!* "Injury!"
+AWM:Huripka propped herself up on her elbows and turned her muzzle towards the moon. *AWOOOO!* "Injury!" *AWOOOOO!* "Injury!"
 Her howls her pitiful but determined.
 They rang out loud and carried far and wide.
 They echoed off the trees. *AWOOOO!*

 The peacocks looked around hastily.
 "Shut her up!
 Shut her up!"